classicrob/simply-jekyll/_notes/Removing GUI elements as the user's skill level increases.md

 ![](/assets/blogpics/ExcelMinimalistGUI.png)

-In [[GuidedTrack]], you start out using the toolbar and filling out forms that generate code for you based on your inputs.
+In [[GuidedTrack]], you start out using the [[GuidedTrack Toolbar]] and filling out forms that generate code for you based on your inputs.
 Eventually, you're just writing the code yourself.

 ![](/assets/blogpics/GuidedTrackToolbarQuestion.png)